cstrouse/Dell-T3610-Hackintosh/README.md

 ## Differences from the X79 guide

-- VirtualSMC
-- ~~OCQuirks~~
+- OpenCore
-- Patched DSDT (from maldon @ olarila)

 ## Before You Proceed

 You should modify the EFI (a lot) if your system specs are different.
 I use the settings for my motherboard.
 My system has a Renesas USB 3.0 controller which is a pain in the ass to get to work (have yet to figure that out but supposedly it's possible).
 Chances are you'll have a different CPU at the very least which may require some changes.
-If you're not using an ~~NVIDIA~~ AMD GPU, expect a bunch of changes to be required, too.
+If you're not using an AMD GPU, expect a bunch of changes to be required, too.
 You'll also need to add SMBIOS information (serial number, board serial number, UUID) as they've been removed from my `config.plist` to protect my Apple ID.

+If you're using the Clover EFI, you shouldn't need to change much beyond adding SMBIOS details (serial number, etc).

+If you're using the OpenCore EFI, you'll need to change at least the following:

+- SMBIOS details (serial number, MLB, UUID)
+- CPU power management info for __YOUR__ processor (use Piker Alpha's [SSDT generator](https://github.com/Piker-Alpha/ssdtPRGen.sh)) to create appropriate power management settings for your hardware
+- USB mapping; I remove EUSB/USBE using the STA method in an SSDT rather than mapping since my USB injector kext that worked with Clover didn't work with OpenCore

 ## What Does Work